pm4ml/on-premise-deploy/README.md

 ### Prerequisites

-You need to have the following softwares on your machine
+You need to have the following software on your machine
 * git
 * docker
 * docker-compose

+Before starting docker-compose.yaml, you need to create `.env` file with all required ENV VARS (see `.env.example` for reference).

 Please run the following commands to start the payment manager on your machine
 ```